 - 1. Log in to the Remote Supervisor Adapter II.
 For more information, see Chapter 2, "Opening and using the Web browser interface", on page 3. - 2.
 In the navigation pane, click Access Remote ASM.
-A page similar to the following is displayed.
+A page similar to the one in the following illustration is displayed.